 Cheese: Did you know that in a mere 100g of your average cheddar, there are around 400+ calories?
 I use a lot of cheese in my diet, as do a lot of bodybuilders.
 It’s packed with protein, too, at around 25g of protein per 100g of cheese.

-By using the aforementioned foods in you diet, you can have both convenience of fast preparation, and high calories compared with the actual volume of food.
+By using the aforementioned foods in your diet, you can have both conveniences of fast preparation, and high calories compared with the actual volume of food.
 Nice, huh?

 Muscle Building Diets for Bulking

 From the outset, the idea of ‘bulking up’ would seem no more complex than eating everything in sight; the more the merrier, in fact.
-The error in this is, it’s not how much you eat per se, but how much calories the food contains that you eat – plus, there are other factors which I’ll explore in more detail in this article.
+The error in this is, it’s not how much you eat per se, but how many calories the food contains that you eat – plus, there are other factors that I’ll explore in more detail in this article.

-There’s that ugly word which nobody wants to hear about – fat.
+There’s that ugly word that nobody wants to hear about – fat.
 Yes, I’m afraid you’d best get used to the idea, as, unless you are on steroids, you will inevitably put some fat on during a bulking phase, simply because you are feeding your body the excess it needs to grow.
-Under feed it and, your gains will become static.
+Underfeed it and, your gains will become static.

 So, let’s examine what we need to bulk.

 Calories and lots of them.
 Preferably taken from good, clean, whole foods.
-Whole milk is a huge favourite, because it’s packed with calories and protein, and so easy to drink pint after pint of it, with no preparation.
-Hard boiled eggs are another, highly convenient snack which can be prepared and eaten throughout the day, and also packed with calories and protein.
+Whole milk is a huge favorite because it’s packed with calories and protein, and so easy to drink pint after pint of it, with no preparation.
+Hard-boiled eggs are another, highly convenient snack that can be prepared and eaten throughout the day, and also packed with calories and protein.
 Meat such as fish, chicken, and beef.
 Whatever you decide upon, you should make sure you take care to count calories stringently, ensuring you are getting your quota.